feilipu/ux_module/README.md

 <BR>
 CLICK IMAGE TO VIEW!

 ### Ports

 The UX Module emulates an ACIA interface on base port `0x80`, as per the standard RC2014 usage.
 Ports `0x80` and `0x81` are required for the implementation.

-The UX Module can be optionally located on ports `0x40`, `0x41` and/or on `0xC0`, `0xC1`.
+The UX Module can be alternately located on ports `0x40`, `0x41` or on `0xC0`, `0xC1`.

-It will (enhancement plan) be possible to implement a graphics interface.
+It will (enhancement plan) be possible to implement a graphics interface (VJET library).
 It is likely that the graphics interface will use the `0xC0` and `0xC1` ports, and may be configured by settings on other ports.

 ### Video VGA